-In this article, we’ll explain what an ASIC miner is, and its advantages and disadvantages.
-In a few steps, we’ll tell you how to mine BTC using an ASIC miner and why an ASIC miner is better than the other general-purpose hardware.
+In this article, we’ll explain in-depth what’s ASIC mining and its advantages and disadvantages.
+In a few steps, we’ll tell you how to mine BTC using an ASIC miner and why an ASIC miner is better than other general-purpose hardware.
 Finally, we’ll present you with the best ASIC miners that you can buy.

 For example, when you open multiple applications on your laptop like a text editor or web browser, your laptop has to run multiple tasks and in order to do this, it needs hardware that will be able to manage all these tasks simultaneously, such as a CPU.
 An ASIC, on the other hand, won’t be able to do this.

 The problem here is that the hardware that is built to run multiple operations at the same time won’t be the best choice if you want to run only one operation extremely well.
 And this is where ASICs come in, which, by definition and name, are built to run only one particular type of operation.
 Much of the computing power which is needed to manage the blockchain network’s transactions account security, and links are often limited to a smaller number of power-intensive operations.

 The mining of digital currencies supports the blockchain network which works by using a Proof-of-Work (PoW) scheme.
 If you think that the mining process is very complex, you couldn’t be more wrong.
 It’s quite a simple process that usually utilizes a power supply, one software program, mining hardware, and, of course, a little bit of your time.
 And this is precisely why ASIC mining hardware becomes very useful for mining cryptocurrencies developed using blockchain technology.